Crazy Snake Rebellion: Rebellion

-In March 1909 during the annual meeting of the Creek traditionalists, there was an allegation that one of them or their African American allies had stolen some meat from a local white farmer.
-A sheriffs deputy was sent to arrest someone, but the African Americans drove him away both because as auxiliaries to the Creek nation they did not recognize the local county to have authority there and because they had good reason to believe neither an African American nor a Muscogee Creek had chance of a fair trial, and either had a high likelihood of being lynched.
+In March 1909 during the annual meeting of the Muscogee traditionalists, there was an allegation that one of them or their African American allies had stolen some meat from a local white farmer.
+A sheriff's deputy was sent to arrest someone, but the African Americans drove him away both because as auxiliaries to the Muscogee Nation they did not recognize the local county to have authority there and because they had good reason to believe neither an African American nor a Muscogee had chance of a fair trial, but instead had a high likelihood of being lynched.
 The sheriff's deputy organized a posse to enforce the arrest for the stolen smoked meat.
 In the following battle, one African-American man was killed and forty-two other African Americans were arrested.

 A second confrontation happened on March 27 when a posse from McIntosh County attempted to arrest Chitto Harjo who was holed up in his cabin near Hickory Ground with a few other men.
-At sundown, the posse was approaching the cabin when one of Harjo's bodyguards opened fire from a window, killing two of the possemen.
+At sundown, the posse was approaching the cabin when one of Harjo's bodyguards opened fire from a window, killing two members of the posse.
 The fire was returned and a lucky shot hit Harjo in one of his legs above the knee.
-Eventually, the Creeks fled under the cover of darkness and the death of the two Americans created a "furor" in Checotah and Henryetta.
+Eventually, the Muscogee fled under the cover of darkness and the death of the two Americans created a "furor" in Checotah and Henryetta.
 A larger posse returned to the cabin only to find a woman.
 The posse fired into the cabin and burned it down, and the woman fled into the woods.
 After the second skirmish, vigilante groups roamed the vicinity pillaging Snake farms in search of Harjo.
 Governor Charles N. Haskell called out the state militia.
 The First Regiment of the Oklahoma National Guard occupied Hickory Ground with 200 men and quickly restored order.
 Harjo was never captured, though he likely died in April 1911, either in Choctaw territory or in Mexico.